Disability support for staff

 Contact us for further details and to discuss your requirements.

-We provide advice on submissions to the University's Inclusive Practice Showcase and the Inclusive Practice Award.
-These initiatives were introduced to encourage the development and sharing of inclusive practice across the University.
+We provide advice on submissions to the University's Inclusive Practice Award.
+This initiative was introduced to encourage the development and sharing of inclusive practice across the University.

 We also support staff to complete the Inclusive Curriculum Checklist required for the University's programme approval and review process.